kshlsa/fortress/docs/validators/mainnet.md

 ## Share your Peer

-You can share your peer to posting it in the `#find-peers` channel in the [Torque Discord](https://discord.gg/torque).
+You can share your peer to posting it in the `#find-peers` channel in the [Fortress Discord](https://discord.gg/fortress).

 ::: tip
 To get your Node ID use